Mt. Vinson is the highest mountain on the continent of Antarctica.

 Call SMI for more information

-Included in trip cost: Hotels (2 nights on the way in, 1 on the way out), professional guides, breakfasts and dinners while on the mountain, all group equipment (tents, stoves, fuel, cooking gear, shovels, climbing gear, and more).
+Included in trip cost: Professional guides, breakfasts and dinners while on the mountain, all group equipment (tents, stoves, fuel, cooking gear, shovels, climbing gear, and more).

-Not included in trip cost: $100 Chile entrance fee, extra hotel nights due to weather delays, meals in restaurants, airline tickets, airport taxes, and tips.
+Not included in trip cost: Chile entrance fee, hotels and Punta Arenas , meals in restaurants, airline tickets, airport taxes, and tips.